Do placements and fieldwork improve tourism studies?

 How Student Voice Analytics helps you

-Student Voice Analytics tracks placements, fieldwork and trips sentiment continuously for tourism, transport and travel.
+Student Voice Analytics tracks placements, fieldwork and trips sentiment continuously for tourism, transport and travel, so programme teams can see where experience is strengthening employability and where support is breaking down.
 It benchmarks against the wider discipline and mode of study, surfaces gaps for different cohorts, and provides concise summaries for programme teams and placement partners.
-You can evidence improvements against NSS themes, compare cohorts over time, and export ready‑to‑use insights for action planning and quality assurance.
+You can evidence improvements against NSS themes, compare cohorts over time, and export ready-to-use insights for action planning and quality assurance.
+See how it helps you turn placement feedback into a clearer action plan: Explore Student Voice Analytics.

 Request a walkthrough